raritet/raritet.github.io/_posts/2016-09-15-color-compass.md

 But, as an engineer, I thought "how can I make these interactive?"

 Meanwhile, I read that some scientists believe that pigeons may see magnetic fields, possibly overlaid in their visual field.
 One theory is that a light-sensitive protein, called _cryptochrome_, found in the retinas of many animals is actually responsive to magnetic fields.
 Interestingly, it takes extremely strong magnetic fields to affect change in a "normal" chemical reaction (fields much stronger than that of the Earth).
-However, there is the case of something called a _radical pair_ wherein the fates of two electrons are entangled (yes, we're talking about quantum mechanics here), resulting in magnetic field-dependent outcomes of reactions with these radial pairs.
+However, there is the case of something called a _radical pair_ wherein the fates of two electrons are entangled (yes, we're talking about quantum mechanics here), resulting in magnetic field-dependent outcomes of reactions with these radical pairs.

 That lead to some daydreaming on my part about how that would work for a human.
 In the case of birds, though no one has been able to _see_ it for themselves yet, we have an idea of how the magnetic field might look.